SubhashBose/MSO-365-E5-AR/README.md

 5. Execute the command **`rclone authorize "onedrive" "id" "secret"`**.
     - **id** is the Application ID you get it from previous steps
     - **secret** is the Application secret you get it from previous steps
+    - Execute, When browser window opens and MS login page shows, edit the URL's `scope` query part and replace its value with  `Mail.Read+Mail.ReadWrite+MailboxSettings.Read+MailboxSettings.ReadWrite+Directory.Read.All+Directory.ReadWrite.All+Files.Read.All+Files.ReadWrite.All+Sites.Read.All+Sites.ReadWrite.All+User.Read+User.Read.All+User.ReadWrite.All+offline_access`
+    - Press Enter, Select admin account.
-    - Execute, Select admin account the prompt and save the refresh token.
+    - on success, go to the prompt and save the `refresh_token`.
-6. Install JsonHandle chrome extention and open it.
-Paste the access_token acquired from previous step in the dialog box and copy the `refresh_token` from it
 7. Keep Application ID, Secret, Refresh_token handly you will need it in the next step
 8. Go to the project settings and from the left hand side menu select Secrets and Variables > Actions
 9. Click **New repository secrets.** and create three variables and set the value as given below